Locations:

 How to get help and what to expect

-Since ASPD is rooted in long-standing patterns of thinking and behavior, it’s often hard to know when you should ask for help.
+As ASPD is rooted in long-standing patterns of thinking and behavior, it’s often hard to know when you should ask for help.
 If you feel you’ve got traits and behaviors that are negatively impacting your life, or if you’re concerned for your safety or the safety of others, you should talk with a therapist who can help you sort through your thoughts and feelings.

 You can’t treat personality traits in the same way you treat a disease.
-But therapy can help you manage your ability to cope with negative or uncomfortable thoughts and feelings and learn how to embrace healthier behaviors that aren’t psychopathic or sociopathic.
+But therapy can help you manage your ability to cope with negative or uncomfortable thoughts and feelings, and learn how to embrace healthier behaviors that aren’t psychopathic or sociopathic.

 Advertisement